Thorkee/ENG1003_w1_Group3/README.md

   <dt>
     a) Introduction
     <dd>
       In this part, our group aimed to find the model that costs least in specific map.
 To do this, we designed two programs for different targets including time-cost, fuel-     cost, time-comsuming area cost and fuel-comsuming area cost.
-In addition, one of the programs, which is improved by our group from A*_search_algorithm whose author is Atsushi Sakai Nikos Kanargias, is to calculate the minimum cost route, and the other one(<a href="https://github.com/Thorkee/ENG1003_w1_Group3/blob/f1e17513fd60dc90df051e24e3ff09c5147ba4ca/Source%20codes/Task%202_42.py">LP Algorithm</a>) which is entirely programmed by us is to calculate the parameters of the model within the constrains.(<a href="#T2_result">See the result directly</a>)
+In addition, one(<a href="https://github.com/Thorkee/ENG1003_w1_Group3/blob/1d72155688cf89cc3575e87390523b05672b62a5/Source%20codes/Task%202_46_DCTnFA.py">A* Path Algorithm</a>) of the programs, which is improved by our group from A*_search_algorithm whose author is Atsushi Sakai Nikos Kanargias, is to calculate the minimum cost route, and the other one(<a href="https://github.com/Thorkee/ENG1003_w1_Group3/blob/f1e17513fd60dc90df051e24e3ff09c5147ba4ca/Source%20codes/Task%202_42.py">LP Algorithm</a>) which is entirely programmed by us is to calculate the parameters of the model within the constrains.(<a href="#T2_result">See the result directly</a>)
     </dd>
   </dt>
   <dt>